Cayuga Community College: Auburn

 Cayuga Community College is in the Cayuga-Oswego County region.
 Cayuga consists of a main campus in Auburn, and a second in Fulton.
-The Auburn Campus has a main structure that consists of 5 main sections referred to as "buildings".
-Those sections of the campus when facing the campus are from right to left: Spartan Hall, the Main Building, the Regional Economic Center, the Library Building, and the Tech Building.
+The Auburn Campus consists of five main sections referred to as "buildings": Spartan Hall, the Main Building, the Regional Economic Center, the Library Building, and the Tech Building.

 Cayuga Community College degree programs include health sciences such as Occupational Therapy Assistant programs, media production, art, accounting, education, criminal justice, geographic information systems, and liberal arts.